 I wanted to start investing for a while now and researched some potential investments.
-To be completely honest I have a lot of investment ideas.
-A very important thing for me is to create some passive income that can be reinvested.
+To be completely honest, I have a lot of investment ideas.
+An essential thing for me is to create some passive income that can be reinvested.
 The ones that I was most interested in were the following:

 - Dividend-paying stocks with growth potential